terra-campaigns/arrival/chapters/chap019.md

 	- laboratories
 	- surgery rooms
 	- prison habitats
+	- a person with all systems segregated in the walls - that can talk!!
 	- VR machines
+	- experiment with Derro babies
 	- evourec preserves
 	- incubation dome
 	- brain sinapse libraries
+	- experiment with humanoids and machines
 	- complete alien rooms, etc
 	- **real room 524 CAN ONLY APPEAR AFTER THE PCS HAVE FREED THALIA FROM THE SPHERE (SHE GOES INTO AMYRIA, who gains 1 level worth of xp) is the chamber of the god brain (Ravenloft 73)**
 		- the room is much larger than what is in the map, 1d4+4 Ngar'tho attending to vampiric evourecs that are then attached to undead bodies to create Lady Scurvy who are then thrown in the river.